 Lynchings during this time also targeted white men and women who were known to interfere with “Judge Lynch justice” against the blacks, those who had aided runaways, Union activists, and abolitionists.

 Later the same year, on the raw frontier of the West, gunfighter Clay Allison sat brooding about a locally convicted murder by the name of Charles Kennedy.
 While drinking in an Elizabethtown, New Mexico saloon on October 7th, he soon stirred up sentiment against Kennedy.
-In no time, he led a lynch mob across the street to the jail, where they dragged Kennedy screaming from his cell.
-He was then taken to a local slaughterhouse where he was hanged and his body was mutilated with huge knives used for butchering cattle.
+He led a lynch mob across the street to the jail in no time, where they dragged Kennedy screaming from his cell.
+He was then taken to a local slaughterhouse where he was hanged, and his body was mutilated with huge knives used for butchering cattle.
 Allison cut the body down, and using an ax, chopped Kennedy’s head off and jammed it onto a pole.
-Allison then rode his horse all the way to Cimarron, New Mexico where he put the head on display on the bar of Henry Lambert’s saloon.
-Later, someone stuck it on the corral fence at the St. James Hotel where it remained for months and eventually mummified.
+Allison then rode his horse all the way to Cimarron, New Mexico, where he put the head on display on the bar of Henry Lambert’s saloon.
+Later, someone stuck it on the corral fence at the St. James Hotel, where it remained for months and eventually mummified.

-During this time, former slaves and free black men continued to be executed such as ten black men on October 19, 1870, in Clinton, South Carolina.
-In November four black men were lynched in Coosa County, Alabama; four were lynched in Noxubee County, Mississippi, and a federal revenue agent was hanged in White County, Georgia.
+During this time, former slaves and free black men continued to be executed, such as 10 black men on October 19, 1870, in Clinton, South Carolina.
+In November, four black men were lynched in Coosa County, Alabama; four were lynched in Noxubee County, Mississippi, and a federal revenue agent was hanged in White County, Georgia.

 Lynchings continued in earnest in the South and the Old West over the next couple of years.
-In 1873, Klansman laid siege to the small town of Colfax, Louisiana, which was defended by black veterans of the Union army.
+In 1873, Klansman laid siege to the small town of Colfax, Louisiana, which black veterans of the Union army defended.
 On Easter Sunday, April 13, armed with a small cannon, the whites overpowered the defenders and slaughtered 50 blacks and two whites after they had surrendered under a white flag.

-James Miller, a 23-year-old man described as a “mulatto,” was the first man to be sent to the gallows after Colorado achieved statehood in 1876.
+James Miller, a 23-year-old man, described as a “mulatto,” was the first man to be sent to the gallows after Colorado achieved statehood in 1876.
 Miller, a former soldier, was convicted of shooting and killing a man who had earlier forced him, at gunpoint, to leave a dance hall reserved for whites.
-When Miller was hanged in West Las Animas on February 2, 1877, the trap door would at first not open.
+When Miller was hanged in West Las Animas on February 2, 1877, the trap door would not open at first.